-There are many ways you can implement website design best practices to create user-friendly websites.
+Website design best practices can be implemented in many ways to create user-friendly websites.
 One of the easiest ways to get users to return to your website is to offer them an uncomplicated site layout.

 As a website design best practices, elements that do not help visitors to know what to do next, should not be included in the best website design.
 Fortunately, we have created 5 website design best practices to help simplify your website design task.